jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 Make sure that the switch on the ESPM programmer is set to "enable" (very small switch located on the ESPM programmer) and that the micro SD card is present.
+You should also have the latest firmwares on the SD card (see :ref:`dvrk-sd-card-updater <sd-card-adapter>`).

-Then power the dVRK Si controller to start both the dVRK controller and the ESPM.
+Finally, power the dVRK Si controller to start both the dVRK controller and the ESPM.

 Troubleshooting
 ***************